PacktPublishing/Game-Development-using-Unreal-Engine/README.md

 ###Note
+In Module 2 chapter4/Map you will find a folder named SteamingLevelsPart.
+In that folder you will have 16 zip files named SteamingLevelsPart1.zip.001 to SteamingLevelsPart1.zip.016.
+Extract SteamingLevelsPart1.zip.001 and you will get a single file named SteamingLevelsPart.umap.

  Modules 1 and 2 have code arranged by chapter (for the chapters that have code).
 Module 3 does not contain code.
 [Click here] (https://www.cognitoforms.com/None389/CustomerSatisfactionSurvey) if you have any feedback or suggestions.